How the Israel-US axis in Middle East pushed Russia and Iran closer

 At a time in which Iran is bracing for Israel’s response to Tehran’s two-wave ballistic missile attack, the country is looking to Moscow for greater support.

-For Iran, there is no alternative to Russia in terms of a military partner and will likely seek much from Moscow as hostilities with Israel threaten to escalate.
+For Iran, there is no alternative to Russia in terms of a military partner.
+Tehran will likely seek much from Moscow as hostilities with Israel threaten to escalate.

-Tehran will probably try to convince the Kremlin to support non-state actors in the "Axis of Resistance", such as Yemen’s Houthi movement, while also doing more to defend Syria from Israeli airstrikes.
+Tehran will probably try to convince the Kremlin to support non-state actors in the 'Axis of Resistance', such as Yemen’s Houthi movement, and do more to defend Syria from Israeli airstrikes.

 What Moscow would do to either help Tehran deter Israel from attacking Iran – or help it respond to such an Israeli attack –is unclear.
 However, some experts suspect that the Kremlin possibly has a new outlook toward the possibility of Iran becoming a nuclear-armed state.